Mahammedjawaad6/Operahouse/README.md

 # Bookable
 ## Introduction

-Bookable is a Desktop application developed for people or venue owners, venue owners can signup and list their venues on the application and customers can book venues online for their event as per their desire.
+Operahouse is a Desktop application developed for people or venue owners, venue owners can signup and list their venues on the application and customers can book venues online for their event as per their desire.
 This makes simple and easy for customers to book a venue for event with ease and comfort, wihtout visiting the actual place.

 In this application, the user needs to be signup and log in for further advantages.
 The venue owners simple list their venues on the application and customers can book a venue by specifying the details like location, date&time etc. The user will see the full information about the venue and if the person is interested he will check the availability, if the selected venue is available full filling the other criteria as well then customer will sent a request to the venue owner who added the particular venue and if he is available according to the date he will accept and the user will be able to see the status that the booking is confirmed.This application enables you to book venues as per the choice of customer and his / her requirements.